 How to Stain Pine to Not Look Yellow

 Pine turns yellow after staining it, and you probably saw it in your pine wood project.
-So we are going to give you the stain combinations to minimize the yellowing.
+So I’m going to give you the stain combinations to minimize the yellowing.

-Here are our recommended stain combinations to diminish unwanted yellow tones for your pine wood project, depending on your desired result.
+Here are my recommended stain combinations to diminish unwanted yellow tones for your pine wood project, depending on your desired result.